thibqn/asterisk.dm/README.md

 node.js asterisk pbx

 This is based on "asterisk.io", developped by Zugravu Eugen Marius.
-That provide you to manage easily calls on your asterisk serveur
+That provide you to manage easily calls on your asterisk server

 [1.
 Install](#1-install)